-HR departments often end up shouldering a huge amount of responsibility and this can lead to a lot of their time disappearing.
-Thankfully, self-service tools help to reduce the number of menial tasks that HR teams have to deal with and give employees further control over their HR data.
+HR departments often shoulder a huge amount of responsibility which can lead to a lot of their time disappearing.
+Thankfully, self-service tools help to reduce the number of menial tasks that HR teams have to deal with.
+This also gives employees further control over their HR data.
 For example, holiday requests can now be completed online and learning materials easily accessed through a company portal.

 As we mentioned before, it’s vital that you take every aspect of digital HR into account while crafting your strategy.
 While every company is different, you shouldn’t think about your strategy in a short-sighted way.
-If you’re planning on growing your business, you need to take this into account and should adapt your strategy in order to future proof it.
+If you’re planning on growing your business, you need to consider this – adapting your strategy to future proof it.

-For many companies, a digital HR strategy is a long-term project as budget constraints and technological transitions can slow down proceedings.
+For many companies, a digital HR strategy is a long-term project.
+This is due to budget constraints and technological transitions which can slow down proceedings.
 If this is the case, speak with your employees and members of the C-suite to determine which areas of your business should make the move to digital first.

 Next, you’ll need to determine which areas of your digital strategy will have a significant impact while also being simple to implement.
-Start here and work your way through your plan, but don’t forget that you may need to adapt your digital HR any point should new, improved technology become available or if you company decides to take a different strategic direction.
+Start here and work your way through your plan.
+But, don’t forget that you may need to adapt your digital HR at any point should.
+This is should new, improved technology become available or if you company decides to take a different strategic direction.